Friday, October 4, 2024

 Friday October 4

-I got up very early the next morning and departed the Manhattan skyline sailing the first segment in a broad reach.
+I got up very early the next morning and departed the Manhattan skyline, sailing the first segment in a broad reach.

-Eventually used the engine and motor sailed until the winds died.
+Eventually, the engine and motor sailed until the winds died.

-Anchored behind the Statue of Liberty using a recovery line with a float on the anchor as Mark suggested.
+Anchored behind the Statue of Liberty using a recovery line with a float on the anchor, as Mark suggested.

-I was able to fly the drone
+I was able to fly the drone.

 x